Poverty in Nigeria: Rich Country, Poor People

 Amongst the factors that most feed the cycle of poverty in Nigeria and other West African countries are mass unemployment and lack of productivity.
 Unemployment causes the huge human waste you are all familiar with, and includes issues of income, well-being and diseases that can all be attributed to this.
 A lack in productivity means a lack of supply in goods and services in the country.

-A study of women entrepreneurs in Nigeria revealed very interesting aspects that can help with poverty in Nigeria.
+A study of women entrepreneurs in Nigeria revealed very interesting facts.
 For a majority of women, what drove them to entrepreneurship was mostly the ideal of gaining control of their lives and/or make more money.
 But for a third of them, it was also because they had no other choice since no there was no job to be found around town.
 But the main discovery was about cultural differences in the way entrepreneurship is perceived.

-While in the West entrepreneurship is often viewed as a male domain, the studies reveals that in Nigeria (and possibly other West African countries), a great majority of women saw opportunities to become entrepreneurs as available to both men and women.
+While in the West entrepreneurship is often viewed as a male domain, the studies reveals that in Nigeria, a great majority of women saw opportunities to become entrepreneurs as available to both men and women.
 Most of these women were married, often had children, and relied on family members or friends as role models.
 This shows how family and social dynamics are important to improve the conditions of women, and thus family income and poverty in Nigeria.

 The main problems remained those of entry barriers into the market.
-Namely the difficulties in setting up a business (legally and administratively speaking) and issues with women's access to credit.
+Namely the difficulties in setting up and owning a business (legally and administratively) and issues with women's access to credit.
 In this regard, microfinance is a major driver of female entrepreneurship in the country and continued access to credit is key to continuing this trend.

 Because of the importance given to banks and financial services, a system of community banking was established early on in the 1990s.
 These banks were expected to provide micro-finance services but also basic banking services such as deposits and savings, all while encouraging investment.
 If most of the Nigerian government has been trying to help local farmers excluded from markets, banks have on the contrary been granting loans mostly to trade-related activities, which imply short term gains.